Wednesday, 7:00 pm EST March 16, 2022

 Photo Credit: Gregory Costanzo

 Matthew Aucoin is an American composer, conductor, and writer.
-His opera Eurydice, which premiered in 2020 at the Los Angeles Opera, is being produced this fall at New York’s The Metropolitan Opera.
+His opera Eurydice, which premiered in 2020 at the Los Angeles Opera, played at New York’s The Metropolitan Opera in the fall of 2021.
 He is a cofounder of the American Modern Opera Company (AMOC) and a 2018 MacArthur Fellow.

 Aucoin’s orchestral and chamber music have been commissioned and performed by such artists as Yo-Yo Ma, The Philadelphia Orchestra, Tonhalle Orchestra Zürich, the Brentano Quartet, the Los Angeles Chamber Orchestra, and the pianist Kirill Gerstein.
 His two previous operas, Crossing and Second Nature, have been performed across North America, including productions at the Brooklyn Academy of Music, the Lyric Opera of Chicago, and the Canadian Opera Company.

 As a conductor, Aucoin has appeared with the Los Angeles Opera, the Chicago Symphony, The Santa Fe Opera, the San Diego Symphony, the Rome Opera Orchestra, the Philharmonia Baroque Orchestra, and many other ensembles.

 Aucoin is the author of The Impossible Art: Adventures in Opera (Farrar, Straus and Giroux, 2021), a book of reflections on the art form of opera.
 He is a regular contributor to leading publications including the New York Review of Books and the Atlantic.